 Peer advising goals are to support undergraduate majors with course selection, disseminate information about faculty interests and research, provide general information about major requirements, and to serve as liaisons with various resources on campus.

-The undergraduate advisor will hold 20 hours of virtual office hours per week.
-Specific days/times to be determined.
+The undergraduate advisor will hold 20 hours of virtual office hours per week: Monday-Thursday from 12-4 pm and Friday from 10 am-12 pm and 2-4 pm.
 Scheduling will be done via Pathways platform.

 The undergraduate advisor will provide support for current and prospective majors; provide specific information on degree progress; serve as liaison for campus resources, faculty interests and research; orient new majors into the department; match students with faculty advisors; and clear registration holds.